-New Music, Jazz, Opera, Orchestral, and Chamber Music, as well as in music publishing, recording, radio, arts education, and more.
+10+ hours per week working off-campus/1 or 2 elective credits, for undergrad and grad Ms. Beeching arts education, and more.
 Learn valuable skills relevant to an active career as a professional musician and/or arts administrator.
 Internships for current students typically are arranged for one semester at a time, for 1 or 2 credit hours depending on the scope and schedule of the work.